naturepoems/naturepoems/quotes/British Nature Poetry (19th century)/William Wordsworth/index.md

 ---
 layout: author
 title: William Wordsworth
-description: "An eminent poet of the Romantic era, Wordsworth is best known for his deep appreciation of nature, exemplified in works like 'Lines Composed a Few Miles Above Tintern Abbey' and 'I Wandered Lonely as a Cloud,' reflecting his philosophy of natural beauty and personal introspection."
+description: "A major figure in the Romantic Age, Wordsworth is known for his poems that celebrate the beauty of nature and the emotional resonance it holds for humanity.
+His work emphasizes the connection between man and the natural world, particularly in 'Lines Composed a Few Miles Above Tintern Abbey'."
 subject: "British Nature Poetry (19th century)"
 parent: British Nature Poetry (19th century)
 permalink: /British Nature Poetry (19th century)/William Wordsworth/